renovatebot/renovate/docs/usage/bot-comparison.md

 ## Self-hosting a bot

-This section explains how you can self-host each bot.
+This section explains how to self-host each bot.

 ### Self-hosting Renovate

 You can self-host Renovate on all [officially supported platforms](https://docs.renovatebot.com/#supported-platforms).

-If you decide to self-host Renovate, start by reading the items from the [Self-hosting Renovate reading list](./reading-list.md#self-hosting-renovate).
+If you decide to self-host Renovate, read the items from the [Self-hosting Renovate reading list](./reading-list.md#self-hosting-renovate).

 Available [Renovate distributions](./getting-started/running.md#available-distributions):